Other people suck.

 What’s empathy got to do with it?

-A few days ago, Meryl Streep gave a speech where she pointed out the apparent lack of empathy of our incoming president.
+A few days ago, Meryl Streep gave a speech where she pointed out the apparent lack of empathy displayed by the incoming U.S. President.
 It generated a lot of buzz.
 Since I don’t watch the news and didn’t have a cable news talking head to interpret it for me, I had to go find the video to see what all the fuss was about.

 Yeah, she did come across as a bit elitist.
 (Who cares if people want to watch mixed martial arts and football?)
 So you can fault her for her delivery or her politics or even her acting (that last part is hard, though…go watch August: Osage County).